ksaaskil/kong-tutorial/README.md

 }
 ```

+Replace the `iss` field here with your consumers credentials' key.

-Create a token at [https://jwt.io](https://jwt.io) with the credential key in `iss` and the credential secret for signing.
+Create a token at [https://jwt.io](https://jwt.io) with the consumer credential secret.

 Once you have a token, issue a request with `Authorization` header: